wallacepontes/code-o-share/calculator-ear/README.md

     -`calculator-ear - parent module
         - `calculator-ejb`: Contains EJB beans and JPA entities.
 Creates a `.jar` file
-        - `calculator-war`: Contains the Wicket web application, which uses the EJB beans.
+        - `calculator-war`: Contains the web application, which uses the EJB beans.
 Creates a `.war` file
         - `calculator-ear`: Packages the EJB JAR and WAR into an EAR.
 Creates an `.ear` file